-- ▶ Avoiding any situation where accepting, offering, promising, or authorizing anything of value is, or could be seen as, a way to improperly secure or influence a business decision. - Knowing that "hospitality and entertainment" must be lawful, reasonable in value and frequency, and must always have a valid business purpose. - ▶ Being alert to any possible corruption or fraud and asking questions if a situation is unclear. - Showing Leadership by following our Anti-Corruption Policy, available on MyLockerRoom, and immediately reporting to a Locker Room Resource any potentially corrupt behavior. - ▶ Understanding that we can be held liable for the actions of a third party and not allowing them to do something that we are not permitted to do directly.
+- Avoiding any situation where accepting, offering, promising, or authorizing anything of value is, or could be seen as, a way to improperly secure or influence a business decision. - Knowing that gifts and accepting offers of entertainment and hospitality" must be lawful, reasonable in value and frequency, and must always have a valid business purpose. - ▶ Being alert to any possible corruption or fraud and asking questions if a situation is unclear. - Showing Leadership by following our Anti-Corruption Policy, available on MyLockerRoom, and immediately reporting to a Locker Room Resource any potentially corrupt behavior. - Understanding that we can be held liable for the actions of a third party and not allowing them to do something that we are not permitted to do directly.